 2.1: AS A STEPPING-STONE TO GET TO AND FROM THE HIGH REGISTERS

-The geographical situation of the mid-string harmonic, right in the middle of the dangerous Intermediate Region and just at the start of the stratosphere (Thumb Region) means that its secure resonance and intonation can often be used as a life-saver, giving us a much-needed safe passage across the dangerous frontier zone (“The Break“) between the Neck Region and the higher fingerboard regions.
+The geographical situation of the mid-string harmonic, right in the middle of the dangerous Intermediate Region and just at the start of the stratospheric Thumb Region means that its secure resonance and intonation can often be used as a life-saver, giving us a much-needed safe passage across the dangerous frontier zone (“The Break“) between the Neck Region and the higher fingerboard regions.

-The Intermediate Region is our equivalent to the singers “break” area, and we are often so grateful for the mid-string harmonic here to give us a moment of forgiveness and security, especially in passages in which we shift to the harmonic.
-Shifting to the very tolerant and kind mid-string harmonic gives us a much safer entry into this no-man’s land (from above or below) than a shift to a normal stopped note would do.
+The above example uses the midstring harmonic to get us up into and down out of the Thumb Region but the midstring harmonic is equally useful as a safe haven, and a stepping stone into and out of the Intermediate Region.
+The Intermediate Region is our equivalent to the singer’s “break” area, and we are often so grateful for the mid-string harmonic here to give us a moment of forgiveness and security, especially in passages in which we shift to the harmonic.
+Shifting to the very tolerant and kind mid-string harmonic (from both above and below) gives us a much safer entry into this no-man’s-land than a shift to a normal stopped note would do.

-Even when we may not particularly need its intonation and sound security, using the mid-string harmonic can give a wonderful effect in “harmonic” passages in which its extreme resonance continues even after we have left it, its sound can thus “accompany” the following notes
+Even when we may not particularly need its intonation and sound security, using the mid-string harmonic can give a wonderful enriching effect in arpeggio intervals across two strings in which its extreme resonance continues even after we have left it, its sound thus continuing to “accompany” the following notes:

 3: NATURAL HARMONICS UP HIGH: LANDMARKS TO HELP ORIENT OUR HAND IN THE STRATOSPHERE

-Knowing where the harmonics of the natural harmonic series are, and getting used to the typical fingering patterns of these one-string arpeggios up to the top of the fingerboard (and beyond), is part of a great technique, although we rarely need these skills in any music other than concertos and virtuoso showpieces.
-Here then is a page of exercises to specifically practice this skill:
+Knowing where the harmonics of the natural harmonic series are on the fingerboard, and getting used to the typical fingering patterns of the one-string natural harmonic arpeggios up to the top of the fingerboard (and beyond), is part of a great technique, although we rarely need these skills in any music other than concertos and virtuoso showpieces.
+At the top of this section dedicated to Natural Harmonics In The Higher Fingerboard Region, can be found a link to a page of exercises which could be very useful for developing this skill.